 Interview: “Preparing for a New School Year”

-In September 2012, the St. Josemaria Institute interviewed Fr.
-John Henry Hanson, O. Praem, priest and teacher at St. Michael’s Preparatory School in Silverado, California.
-Father Hanson shared with the St. Josemaria Institute tips and advice for helping families and students start off the new school year prayerfully- and with a little less stress.
+Fr.
+John Henry Hanson, O. Praem, priest and teacher at St. Michael’s Preparatory School in Silverado, California, is a regular contributor to the St. Josemaria Institute blog.
+In this interview, Fr.
+John Henry shares tips and advice for helping families and students start off the new school year prayerfully- and with a little less stress!

 We don’t see the daily Mass or Eucharistic adoration as “extras” or things “added on” to the academic formation of our young men.
 We really want them to see how their life of faith as well as their intellectual development form a whole.